pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

   The artifact service will then lookup this file in its local storage, or download it from the p2p network.

-- Any Pyrsia node that downloaded an artifact provides that artifact on the network for other nodes to download.
+- Any Pyrsia node that downloaded an artifact provides that artifact on the network for other nodes to download. **[ARTIFACT_SERVICE]**

-- As a user I can configure my Pyrsia node to limit the network bandwidth usage or even disable downloads from other nodes.
+- As a user I can configure my Pyrsia node to limit the network bandwidth usage or even disable downloads from other nodes. **[ARTIFACT_SERVICE]**

-- As a Pyrsia node, I provide my locally stored artifacts in the Pyrsia network at boot.
+- As a Pyrsia node, I provide my locally stored artifacts in the Pyrsia network at boot. **[ARTIFACT_SERVICE]**

-- As a user behind a NAT router, my node can participate in het Pyrsia network
+- As a user behind a NAT router, my node can participate in het Pyrsia network **[P2P]**

   In order to participate in a distributed peer-to-peer network, nodes need to be reachable by other nodes.
 This can be a challenge when a node is run behind a NAT